blu3mania/npp-papyrus/README.md

         ├── CompilationErrorHandling - show/annotate compilation errors
-        ├── Compiler - invoke Papyrus compiler in a separate thread ├── Lexer - Papyrus script lexer that provides syntax highlighting └──Settings - read/write Papyrus.ini and provide configuration support to other modules
+        ├── Compiler - invoke Papyrus compiler in a separate thread ├── Lexer - Papyrus script lexer that provides syntax highlighting ├── Settings - read/write Papyrus.ini and provide configuration support to other modules └── UI - other UI dialogs, such as About dialog
 ```